-You should treat liquid spills immediately to avoid staining your wool carpet.
-Use vinegar and cool water to dampen a clean cloth, then dab the affected area.
+Treat liquid spills immediately to avoid staining.
+If there is a stain, use vinegar and cool water to dab the affected area.
 Blot the spill with a dry cloth till the carpet dries.
 You can also use salt to remove red wine and fruit juice spills.

-When spot cleaning, don’t rub the liquid on other carpet areas.
-It causes the stain to spread and penetrate deeper into the fibers.
-Instead, use a round spoon to scoop up the liquid, rinse and blot the area dry.
+When spot cleaning, don’t rub liquid on other carpet areas, or it will cause the stain to spread.
+Instead, use a round spoon to scoop up the liquid, rinse, and blot the area dry.

 Wool Carpets Pros & Cons

 Natural wool carpets have several advantages over synthetic options.
 But they also have some undesirable properties.
 As a result, manufacturers blend wool with other fibers to improve the carpet’s quality.

 - Durable – With proper maintenance, a wool carpet outlasts synthetic carpets and other flooring options.
 Wool has high resilience, which makes it bounce back when stepped on.
 As a result, wool carpets retain their original pile height in high-traffic areas.

 - Resistant to Soiling and Dirt – The outer scales on wool fibers repel dirt and dust particles.
 Solid fibers are also effective at hiding dirt, which reduces the need for frequent vacuuming.

 - Sustainable – Production of wool carpets is energy efficient, unlike synthetic carpets.
 As an organic fiber, wool is biodegradable.
 The fiber decomposes when disposed of and is recycled without harming the environment.
 Wool carpets are also more durable and require fewer replacements.